kriparajp1/oszoom/README.md

 - Accessibility improvements
 - Custom viewing experiences per OS

+### 🔒 Privacy-First OS Detection

+**Important:** This package uses **feature detection** instead of user agent parsing to identify the operating system.
+This approach:

+- ✅ **Avoids User Agent Diffing** - Modern browsers and privacy tools often randomize or modify user agent strings to prevent fingerprinting.
+Feature detection bypasses this issue entirely.
+- ✅ **More Reliable** - Uses browser capabilities, APIs, and platform features rather than parsing unreliable user agent strings.
+- ✅ **Privacy-Friendly** - Doesn't rely on user agent strings that can be used for tracking.
+- ✅ **Future-Proof** - Works even when browsers change or hide user agent information.

+The detection uses browser APIs (like `navigator.platform`, CSS feature support, touch capabilities, and browser-specific APIs) to determine the OS, making it resistant to user agent spoofing and privacy tools.

 **Supported Operating Systems:**
 - Windows (all versions: 7, 8, 8.1, 10, 11)
 - macOS (all versions)